act-rules/act-rules.github.io/_rules/active-focus-shortcut-1e9941.md

 id: 1e9941
 name: Keyboard shortcut is only active when component has focus
 rule_type: atomic
 description: |
-  This rule checks that if keyboard shortcuts using only letter, number, sign or punctuation keys for a user interface component are implemented are only active when that component has focus
+  This rule checks that if keyboard shortcuts are implemented using only printable characters for a user interface component, then they are only available when that component has focus.
 accessibility_requirements: # Remove whatever is not applicable wcag21:2.1.4: # Character Key Shortcuts (A)
     forConformance: true
     failed: not satisfied
     passed: satisfied
     inapplicable: further testing needed
 input_aspects:
   - DOM Tree
   - CSS Styling
+acknowledgements:
   authors:
     - João Vicente
     - Carlos Duarte
 ---

 ## Applicability

-The rule applies to any [HTML document](https://dom.spec.whatwg.org/#concept-document).
+The rule applies to any [HTML document][] with [keyboard shortcuts][].

 ## Expectation

-For each target element if [keyboard shortcuts](https://www.w3.org/WAI/WCAG21/Understanding/character-key-shortcuts.html#dfn-keyboard-shortcut) using only letter, number, sign or punctuation keys for a [user interface component](https://www.w3.org/WAI/WCAG21/Understanding/character-key-shortcuts.html#dfn-user-interface-component) are implemented by the target's content are only active when that component has focus
+For each [user interface component][] that is a [descendent][] of the root node of the test target, if [keyboard shortcuts][] are implemented using only [printable characters][], then they are only available when that component has focus.

-**Note:** [keyboard shortcuts](https://www.w3.org/WAI/WCAG21/Understanding/character-key-shortcuts.html#dfn-keyboard-shortcut) implemented by other means (e.g. browser extensions) are not considered

 ## Assumptions

-_There are currently no assumptions_
+This rule assumes as applicable [keyboard shortcuts][] those implemented by the test target [content][].
+Any other means (e.g. browser extensions, user agents, external browser applications) are not considered.

 ## Accessibility Support